Want a great way to grow your email list? Create a resource WordPress resource library to entice subscribers with free

 Then just rinse and repeat for each freebie.

 Emailing out the password for the freebie library

-Last thing you need to do is make sure that all subscribers have the link and the password to the library.
+Last thing you need to do to create a digital resource library is to make sure that all subscribers have the link and the password to the freebie library.

 If you already have some subscribers from before you made the freebie library, just send out an email announcing the library and give them the info.